ERA Green Hydrogen Fellowships for international Master students • DAAD

 Who can apply?

-Master students in the field of Green Hydrogen (GH2) from universities in the extended European Research Area (ERA) who want to be an active part in one of the four working groups after the end of the fellowship.
+Master students from universities in the extended European Research Area (ERA)* who are interested in topics related to Green Hydrogen (GH2) and want to be an active part in one of the four working groups, also after the end of the fellowship.

 What can be funded?